Iamshola/project-01/readme.md

 ```

-This the approach that I used to generate a new character on the page.
+This is the method that I used to generate new versions of my character and to apply the new class to the plate ('lilypads').

 ``` js
 function sarahOnPlate(){
   if(squares[currentIndex].classList.contains('home') && squares[currentIndex].classList.contains('sarahWithVegetables')) {